biotop/biotop-website-hugo/content/person/anna_koeferle.md

 +++
 bio = "Anna studied Biochemistry at the University of Oxford and is now finishing her PhD at Universty College London, where she is using CRISPR/Cas9 technology to study the regulation of transcription in human cells.
-Her research interests include: the regulation of transcription, the functional role of chromatin architecture, development of biological screens, and non-canonical applications of CRISPR/Cas9 technology." date = "2016-05-31T23:34:07+01:00" name = "Anna Köferle" featured = "luki.jpg" featuredalt = "" featuredpath = "/img/person/" position = "Biochemist" title = "Anna Köferle" type = "person"
+Her research interests include: the **regulation of transcription**, the **functional role of chromatin architecture**, **development of biological screens**, and non-canonical applications of **CRISPR/Cas9 technology**." date = "2016-05-31T23:34:07+01:00" name = "Anna Köferle" featured = "anna.jpg" featuredalt = "" featuredpath = "/img/person/" position = "Biochemist" title = "Anna Köferle" type = "person" category = ["people"] website = "" email = "" github = "annakoe" twitter = "" facebook = "" instagram ="" slideshare = "" xing = "" linkedin = ""
 +++